 While organizations are taking steps to improve their learning strategies, they’re still not where they need to be.
 Building the workforce of tomorrow requires a progressive strategy that both meets the changing needs of the workforce and is aligned with business goals.

-As Manager, Product Owner of Dayforce Learning and Mobile at Ceridian, Kris delivers innovative products and solutions to help organizations create next-level employee experiences that support building the skills for the future of work.
+As Product Manager of Learning, Mobile, and System Integrators at Ceridian, Kris delivers innovative products and solutions to help organizations create next-level employee experiences that support building the skills for the future of work.
 Kris has 18 years of business experience across Product Management, Services, Implementation, Support, Sales, and Marketing.View Collection